-Informed by a suite of technical studies, the final Westmead South Master Plan package will provide detailed strategies and an implementation plan to identify priorities, staging and funding opportunities in Westmead South.
+Informed by a suite of technical studies, the final Westmead South Master Plan package will provide detailed strategies and an implementation plan to identify priorities and funding opportunities in Westmead South.

-The Westmead South Master Plan, if endorsed, will ultimately inform changes to local planning controls and see the preparation of a Development Control Plan (DCP) for Westmead South.
+The Westmead South Master Plan and associated planning proposal, if endorsed, will ultimately inform changes to local planning controls including Cumberland Local Environmental Plan 2021 and Cumberland Development Control Plan (DCP) 2021.
 These changes will assist in delivering the vision and strategy of the Master Plan and broader Westmead area.